|

 Watch Less TV

-You probably hear successful people say watch less TV all the time.
+You may hear successful people say they watch less TV all the time.
 There is a reason that they say that.
-You can get more things done if you’re not wasting hours watching TV each day.
+You can get more things done without wasting hours watching TV each day.
 Think about it for a minute.
-If you want to a side hustle, but you’re glued to the couch watching hours or reality shows after work, how successful do you think that side hustle will be.
+If you want a side hustle, but you’re glued to the couch watching hours of reality shows after work, how successful do you think that side hustle will be?

 Do What Other’s Won’t Do

-Sometimes in life, you have to do what other people won’t do.
+Sometimes, you have to do what other people won’t do.
 Sometimes you have to sacrifice.
-By doing that you could get to a level of success where others aren’t at.
+By doing that, you could achieve a level of success that others aren’t.
 That could mean getting up early and going to be late.
 Go the extra mile because many people won’t do it.

 Expand Your Comfort Zone

 The final tip that I have is to expand your comfort zone.
-Do something that is different or scary to you.
-I’ve noticed that when I step outside the comfort zone, good things happen to me.
-Two years ago, I would have never thought about speaking in front of a group of people.
+Do something different or scary to you.
+I’ve noticed that good things happen to me when I step outside my comfort zone.
+Two years ago, I would have never considered speaking in front of a group.
 This year I’ve had two speaking engagements.
 People want to hear my story and learn about side hustles.
 I’m going to continue to share it.
 Do something that will expand your comfort zone this week.

 What is one thing that you struggled with during your debt payoff?